LiliaFramework/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

-Executes a database query with automatic queuing and connection management.
+Executes a raw SQL query with automatic queuing and connection management.

 **Parameters**